nwierzbowski/pivot-viewport-asset-organizer/README.md

 This code is provided in full compliance with the GNU General Public License (GPL) and is distributed to ensure users have the freedom to study, modify, and redistribute the open-source components of our product.

-## Licensing
+## Licensing and Distribution

+The Pivot addon is a **hybrid software product** designed for maximum performance.
+It is comprised of two parts:

+1.  **The Pivot Bridge (GPLv3):** This is the code contained in this repository.
+It provides the user interface and API interaction logic.
+2.  **The Elbo Core Engine (Proprietary):** This is the pre-compiled C++ application that performs all the complex, high-speed geometric computation.

+**Crucial Note on Functionality:**

+The Pivot Bridge addon **will install and function without the Elbo Core Engine.** However, the addon **requires** the Core Engine binary to be present to execute any of the high-performance computation operators (like Classification or Batch Processing).

 *   **Bridge Code:** Licensed under the GNU General Public License v3.0 or any later version.
 See [License](https://github.com/nwierzbowski/pivot-blender-bridge/blob/main/LICENSE) for the full text.
-*   **Proprietary Engine:** The bridge component is designed to communicate with a separate, proprietary C++ application, the "Elbo Core Engine."
-The source code for the Engine is not included here.
+*   **Proprietary Engine:** The source code for the Engine is not included here.
+All proprietary components are governed by our EULA.

+## Purpose

+The sole purpose of this code is to serve as a user interface and a high-speed data marshalling layer between the Blender Python API and the external Elbo Core Engine.

+## The Full Product

-*   **The Full Product:** The full, installable addon and the proprietary engine can be acquired from [Gumroad](https://gumroad.com) or [Superhive](https://superhivemarket.com/products/pivot).
+The full, installable addon package (containing both the GPL Bridge and the proprietary Engine) can be acquired from [Gumroad](https://gumroad.com) or [Superhive](https://superhivemarket.com/products/pivot).
 Standard edition is free on Gumroad and $5 on Superhive, while Pro edition is $30 on both platforms.
 More information is available at [elbo.studio](https://www.elbo.studio).

-## Purpose
-The sole purpose of this code is to serve as a user interface and a high-speed data marshalling layer between the Blender Python API and the external Elbo Core Engine.

 ## Setup/Compilation